itsluap/luap-server/resources/[qb]/[jobs]/jim-vanillaunicorn/install.md

 	- Added Support for Jim-Shops
 	- Upgraded Crafting Systems
 	- Added simple Toy/Prize support, info in the config.lua
-	- Added support for qb-menu icons
+	- Added support for indigo-menu icons
 	- Improved loading and unloading of qb-targets and props
 	- Added Job Garage for deliveries
 	- Change emotes in the install.md that require the contract dlc